jkomg/container-journey-template/Toolchain_Instructions.md

 3. Once the repository is forked, you will be taken to the Bluemix Continuous Delivery toolchain setup.
 This toolchain has been defined by the template in the sample repository.

 > **Important**: If you already forked that project, you can sync your current forked project with our master branch to trigger a new build in your current toolchain.
-You can obtain more information on how to sync your reoisitory via https://help.github.com/articles/syncing-a-fork/
+You can obtain more information on how to sync your repository via https://help.github.com/articles/syncing-a-fork/
 >
 > However, if you really want to create a new toolchain, please change your **repository type** to *clone* or *existing*.